-- □ In mass spectrometry, the nominal mass or the monoisotopic mass is generally used. - □ The nominal mass is calculated using the mass of the predominant isotope of each element rounded to the nearest integer value that corresponds to the mass number, also called nucleon number. - □ Exact masses of isotopes are not exact whole numbers and differ weakly from the summed mass values of their constituent particles that are protons, neutrons and electrons.
-These differences, which are called the mass defects, are equivalent to the binding energy that holds these particles together.
-Every isotope has a unique and characteristic mass defect.
-The monoisotopic mass is calculated by using the exact mass of the most abundant isotope for each constituent element.
+In mass spectrometry, the nominal mass or the monoisotopic mass is generally used.

+- □ Nominal mass: calculated using the mass of the predominant isotope of each element rounded to the nearest integer value (element mass number A). - Monoisotopic mass is calculated by using the exact mass of the most abundant isotope for each constituent element.